one-zero-eight/search/src/modules/eduwiki/eduwiki_content.md

 programming and appropriate mathematical concepts.
 Computer scientists typically have an understanding of:

+* programming languages;
+* how to run, maintain, and fix operating systems;
+* data structures and algorithms;
+* basic cybersecurity and cryptography;
-programming languages;how to run, maintain, and fix operating systems;data structures and algorithms;basic cybersecurity and cryptography;knowledge of designing, coding, and testing software;how computer networks work and how to manage them.
+* knowledge of designing, coding, and testing software;
+* how computer networks work and how to manage them.

 Some common skills a computer engineer utilize include:

-A complete understanding of how computer hardware and architecture work;knowledge of designing, coding, and testing software;flexibility to work with a wide range of software, which can be highly specialized depending
+* A complete understanding of how computer hardware and architecture work;
+* knowledge of designing, coding, and testing software;
+* flexibility to work with a wide range of software, which can be highly specialized depending

 on the company and/or industry;

-ability to build your own PC systems and repair/maintain device drivers.
+* ability to build your own PC systems and repair/maintain device drivers.

 At the moment there is no special selection procedure for each track.
 Students pick the program by their own on the basis of the knowledge obtained in Higher School.